dgaydukov/cert-ocpjp11/files/LowLatency.md

 * The VM parameters `-XX:+PerfDisableSharedMem` and `-XX:+DisableAttachMechanism` must not be specified for the JVM
 * The SSH connection enables JProfiler to upload the agent package and execute the contained command line tools on the remote machine.
 You don't need SSH to be set up on your local machine, JProfiler ships with its own implementation.
 In the most straightforward setup you just define host, username and authentication.
 * memory analysis that requires references, such as solving a memory leak, is done in the heap walker.
 The heap walker takes a snapshot of the entire heap and analyzes it.
 This is an invasive operation that pauses the JVM - potentially for a long time - and requires a large amount of memory.
-* if you run `-XX:+HeapDumpOnOutOfMemoryError`, when JVM catch `OutOfMemoryError`, it would create file *.hprof file which you can open with Jprofiler and analyze
+* if you run `-XX:+HeapDumpOnOutOfMemoryError`, when JVM catch `OutOfMemoryError`, it would create file `.hprof` file which you can open with Jprofiler and analyze
-* JFR (JDK Flight Recorder) is an event recorder built into the OpenJDK.
-It can be thought of as the software equivalent of a Data Flight Recorder (Black Box) in a commercial aircraft.
-It captures information about the JVM itself, and the application running in the JVM.
-There is a wide variety of data captured, for example method profiling, allocation profiling and garbage collection related events
 * The garbage collector probe has different views than the other probes and also uses a different data source.
 It does not obtain its data from the profiling interface of the JVM, but uses JFR streaming to analyze GC-related events from the JDK flight recorder.
 Because of the dependency on JFR event streaming, the GC probe is only available when you profile Java 17 or higher on a Hotspot JVM
 * you can run it directly on prod and collect data, there are many comments in the internet where ppl used jprofiler for some time in prod and all is good.
 * IntelliJ has a nice profile, but it available only for ultimate version, it's not available for community edition